Arthvr96/Arthvr96/README.md

 * [Modularity](https://github.com/Arthvr96/Modularity) - My very first attempt in programming with React.
 The project of a landing page with the fine old class components.

 * [ImmortalToDoList](https://github.com/Arthvr96/ImmortalToDoList) - Back to the basic kind of project.
-The First LP project showed me fundamentals are key.
-The project despite its simplicity required me to invest loads of time but helped me create a strong base for further development.
-PS you gotta read “readme” it’s hilarious.
+The first project showed me how important foundations are.
+Because of my big deficiencies in javascript, I had huge problems understanding how react works not to mention writing optimal solutions there.
+After many frustrating failures I returned to learning js.
+I studied es5 and es6 very thoroughly.
+I created this to list while learning pure js.
+You won't find anything revealing there, but you gotta read “readme” it’s hilarious.

 * [Select-Plus-Rent-old](https://github.com/Arthvr96/Select-Rent-) - First major project for a real client.
 Unfortunately a pandemic ruined the plans as the company backed out of the idea to create a new site. ([select-plus-rent-ts](https://github.com/Arthvr96/select-plus-rent-ts)New version of the site created in gatsby + typescirpt)